Dane axe: Famous historical figures associated with the axe

 After the Battle of Stiklestad, the axe also became the symbol of St. Olaf and can still be seen on the Coat of Arms of Norway.
 However, this is because the axe is the implement of his martyrdom, rather than signifying use.

-The Anglo-Saxon Chronicle describes how a giant Norse axeman wielding what was most likely a Dane axe, single-handedly cut down up to 40 Englishman during the battle of Stamford bridge.
+The Anglo-Saxon Chronicle describes how a giant Norse axeman wielding what was most likely a Dane axe, single-handedly cut down up to 40 Englishmen during the battle of Stamford bridge.
 Supposedly, he was only defeated when an English soldier floated under the bridge in a barrel and thrust his spear through the planks, mortally wounding the axeman.

 King Stephen of England famously used a Danish axe at the Battle of Lincoln 1141.
 While one account says after his sword broke, another says he used his sword only after his axe broke.

 Richard the Lionheart was often recorded in Victorian times wielding a large war axe, though references are sometimes wildly exaggerated as befitted a national hero:

 Richard is, however, recorded as using a Danish Axe at the relief of Jaffa.
 Geoffrey of Lusignan is another famous crusader associated with the axe.

 Robert the Bruce, King of Scotland, famously killed Henry de Bohun at the Battle of Bannockburn with a single blow of his axe.
 The blow was so powerful it split de Bohun's helmet and skull open and snapped the shaft of the axe.
 Depictions of the axe show a standard battle axe, however, not a Dane Axe.

 In the 14th century, the use of axes is increasingly noted by Froissart in his Chronicle, with King John II using one at the Battle of Poitiers in 1356 and Sir James Douglas at the Battle of Otterburn in 1388.
 Bretons were apparently noted axe users, with Bertrand du Guesclin and Olivier de Clisson both wielding axes in battle.
 In these cases, it is uncertain whether the weapon was a Danish axe, or the proto-pollaxe.